-See the "Server Installation" chapter in the Wowza Media Server User's Guide for more information about how to uninstall the Wowza Media Server software.
-Instructions about how to uninstall the software are included for all supported operating systems.
+See the "Server Installation" chapter in the Wowza Media Server User's Guide for information about how to uninstall Wowza Media Server.
+Instructions are included for all supported operating systems.

 If you want to have both Wowza Media Server software and Wowza Streaming Engine software installed at the same time, both installations must be properly licensed.
 You can use a Wowza Streaming Engine Trial or Developer license to evaluate the current release while your current Wowza Media Server license is still in use in your production environment.

-Until you stop your running Wowza Media Server instance, you'll continue to be billed for any instances.
+Subscription licenses – Until you stop your running Wowza Media Server instance, you'll continue to be billed for any instances.
 A 1-hour grace period is routinely provided to allow for maintenance, such as upgrades and switching to new hardware.
 You can use this grace period to deploy a new Wowza Streaming Engine instance and then stop an existing Wowza Media Server instance without being billed for two running instances.
-If the two instances are running for more than 1 hour, you'll be billed for two instances.
+If the two instances run for more than 1 hour, you'll be billed for two instances.

 3. Wowza Streaming Engine license keys

-A license key is required to install and run the Wowza Streaming Engine software.
+A license key is required to install and run Wowza Streaming Engine.
 The license key you enter when you run Wowza Streaming Engine Setup is stored in the [install-dir]/conf/Server.license file in the Wowza Streaming Engine installation: